 Students will prepare a written case study on their assigned Canadian community.
-The class will collectively define the format of the cases after hearing the case study presentations; and, will identify the overarching findings, themes and patterns emerging from the collection of cases.
-The cases will be published as a report, tentatively titled The Practice & Politics of Local Economic Development in Mid-sized Communities in Canada.
-The written case is due via OWL on Friday, March 29, 2019 at 5pm.
+The case study should briefly identify governance arrangements; defined strategies and articulate priorities; current projects aimed to promote economic growth; and, emerging challenges and opportunities facing the community.
+The case study should then situate the one "promising practice" within the dominant theories and contemporary debates discussed in Module 1 (January 10-11, 2020), examining the underlying assumptions evident in the practice and politics of local economic development.
+The written case is due via OWL on Friday, April 3, 2020 at 5pm.
 Students' marks will reflect the caliber of their research efforts and written product, and their contributions to the project as a whole.